FriendsOfCake/travis/templates/README.markdown

     }
   }

-Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugins` directory, rather than in the usual vendors file.
+Because this plugin has the type `cakephp-plugin` set in its own `composer.json`, Composer will install it inside your `/Plugins` directory, rather than in the usual vendors file.
 It is recommended that you add `/Plugins/PLUGIN_NAME` to your .gitignore file.
 (Why? [read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

 _[Manual]_